Our Gas Aga Cookers

 • Reliant on Fossil Fuels.

-• Non-Controllable.
+• Non-Controllable in temperature.
 All on or all off.

 • Ambient Heat may be unbearable in hotter months.